ADHD and Pregnancy: What you need to know

 1. Think about getting someone to drive for you.
 Motor vehicle accidents are a considerable concern among women who have ADHD, and when on medication, those accidents do not happen at the same rate

-• Try to delegate tasks to people who are willing to help you so you have less on your to-do list.
+• Try to delegate tasks to people willing to help you so you have less on your to-do list.
 Shopping?
 Dog walking?
 Ordering things?
 Anything extra that you have on your to-do list that someone else can help you with is fair game.

 • Work hard on creating external structures to help you not forget.